 The level of concern and constant worry can be disproportionate to the actual circumstances and is often challenging to manage, resulting in physical symptoms such as fatigue, pain, or shortness of breath.

-It is not uncommon for Generalized Anxiety Disorder to co-occur with other mental health conditions such as panic disorder, obsessive-compulsive disorder, depression, or addiction.
+It’s not uncommon for Generalized Anxiety Disorder to co-occur with other mental health conditions such as panic disorder, obsessive-compulsive disorder, depression, or addiction.

 2. Social Anxiety Disorder

-Given the nature of this type of condition it is ironic that there are so many celebrities with anxiety and social phobia.
+Given the nature of this type of condition, it is ironic that there are so many celebrities with anxiety and social phobia.

 3. Panic Disorder

-In addition, Panic Disorder is often characterized by repeated episodes of panic attacks, which can leave a person feeling on edge all the time as they begin to fear the panic attack itself.
-Some may even avoid situations they fear could trigger another attack, making it challenging to live a healthy life.
+In addition, Panic Disorder is often characterized by repeated episodes of panic attacks, which leave a person feeling on edge all the time as they begin to fear the panic attack itself.
+Some may even avoid situations they fear could trigger another attack, making it challenging to live a normal life.

 4. Separation Anxiety Disorder

-The excessive fear and anxiety that accompany Separation Anxiety Disorder can be debilitating and can cause a person to feel trapped and isolated, leading to depression and other mental health issues.
+The excessive fear and anxiety that accompany Separation Anxiety Disorder can be debilitating and cause a person to feel trapped and isolated, leading to depression and other mental health issues.

 While it’s true that Separation Anxiety Disorder is usually thought of as a childhood condition, it can affect people of all ages.